** Written in mid March 2020

-I guess I’m a little late to the party in writing this, since the outbreak has been ongoing for some months now, but I thought I’d add my two cents as a sex and relationship educator.
+I guess I’m a little late to the party in writing this, since the outbreak has been ongoing for some months now with closed borders and lockdowns happening in some countries, but I thought I’d add my two cents as a sex and relationship educator.

 1. Poly folks already know that illnesses spread within networks, constellations and polycules.